 There’s a definite whiff of celebration in the air this week as up and down the country people are getting ready to party for the Queen’s Diamond Jubilee.

 There’s nothing like a right royal celebration to create a bit of community spirit and put a smile on people’s faces.
-But while you’re hanging out the bunting and cutting the crusts off the cucumber sandwiches, just pause for a moment and ask yourself how often you celebrate important milestones or successes in your business.
+But while you’re hanging out the bunting and cutting the crusts off the cucumber sandwiches, just pause for a moment and ask yourself how often you celebrate work achievements, important milestones or successes in your business.

 There’s more research than you can shake a union jack flag at to show that patting people on the back for a job well done has a huge impact on motivation and employee engagement.
 But shouting about our achievements is something we’re just not that good at in the UK.